-- Marie Martin [Inria, Engineer, until Jun 2020] - Chiheb Sakka [Inria, Engineer, until Jul 2020] - Gabriel Augusto Zebadua Garcia [Inria, Engineer]
+- Zhe Li [Inria, Engineer, from Oct 2021] - Gabriel Augusto Zebadua Garcia [Inria, Engineer]

 Administrative Assistant

 • Sabrina Duthil [Inria]

 2 Overall objectives

 GEOSTAT is a research project which investigates the analysis of some classes of natural complex signals (physiological time series, turbulent universe and earth observation data sets) by determining, in acquired signals, the properties that are predicted by commonly admitted or new physical models best fitting the phenomenon.
 Consequently, when statistical properties discovered in the signals do not match closely enough those predicted by accepted physical models, we question the validity of existing models or propose, whenever possible, modifications or extensions of existing models.
 A new direction of research, based on the CONCAUST exploratory action and the newly accepted (in February 2021) associated team COMCAUSA proposed by N. Brodu with USA / UC Davis, Complexity Sciences Center, Physics Department is developped in the team.